 You will need to access each link separately through your Web browser (for example: Internet Explorer, Mozilla, Chrome, or Safari) to print each link's information.
+The links will be available in our class on Brightspace.

 ACADEMIC RESOURCES/POLICIES

 Accommodations/ADA Statement: